Diabetes Foot Care - Self-Care Tips for Healthy Feet

 plan doesn't just address controlling blood sugar levels, but also how to manage

-the other challenges that come with having
+that come with having

 type 2